yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     **Good to Know**:
     - This can only be called once a strategy is shut down.
     - The `_amount` can be more than is available to pull.
-    - The totalDebt and totalIdle will be updated based on the end state after the emergencyWithdraw, keeping totalAssets the same.
+    - The totalAssets will be the same before and after this call.

     **Best Practices**:
     - Keep the withdrawal logic as simple as possible.